ventus-ag/documentation/content/products/storage/integrated-s3-browser.md

 Making a bucket public allows anyone to access its contents without requiring authentication or special permissions.
 Please be cautious when setting buckets to public, as it may expose sensitive data to the public.
 Always review and manage access controls carefully to ensure the security of your data.
 {{% /notice %}}

-## Get bucket public URL
+## Get bucket's public URL
 {{% notice note %}}
 You can obtain the URL for S3 bucket only if the bucket is publicly available.
 In such cases, you can generate a URL that allows direct access to the entire bucket or to individual objects (files or folders) through the provided link.
 However, if the bucket is not publicly accessible, generating a URL will not grant access, and users will require appropriate authentication and authorization to access the bucket.
 {{% /notice %}}

-You can get your bucket public URL from both the *Buckets page* and the inside of the selected *Bucket page*.
+You can get your bucket's public URL from both the *Buckets page* and the inside of the selected *Bucket page*.

-1. To get your bucket public URL from the *Buckets page*, follow these steps:
+1. To get your bucket's public URL from the *Buckets page*, follow these steps:

 - go to the *Buckets page* in the Cloud Console;
 - find the bucket which public URL you want to get;